NatashaRy/house-price-predictor/README.md

 ![Linear Model Plots - Price by Total Basement Square Feet](docs/plots/lm_plot_price_by_TotalBsmtSF.png)

 ### Regression Performance Plot
 Regression Performance Plot is a visualization that compares actual sales prices (`SalePrice`) to the predicted prices from the machine learning model.

 ![Regression Performance Plot](outputs/ml_pipeline/predict_price/v1/regression_performance.png)

 ## Testing
 This section outlines the testing strategies implemented during the development and deployment of the project.
-A combination of automated and manual testing was conducted to ensure the functionality, reliability, and performance of the dashboard and machine learning model.
+A combination of automated and manual testing was performed to ensure the functionality, reliability, and performance of the dashboard and machine learning model.

 ### Summary
 - All tests passed successfully, confirming that the project meets the client's requirements.
 - Key bugs were identified and resolved, ensuring a robust and error-free solution.

 ### Testing Overview
 A combination of automated and manual testing was conducted to ensure the functionality, reliability, and performance of the dashboard and machine learning model.
 All tests passed successfully, confirming that the project meets the client's requirements and provides a robust solution.

 | **Test Type** | **Objective** | **Testing Method** | **Result** |